Only For Mock Interview Enquires Call on +918988882020, +918988884949

 • Choosing your subject is very important for you to start your preparation after 12th class.

-4. Reading NCERT books
+4. Reading NCERT Books

 • Just after completing 12th is the best time to start preparation for UPSC because it’s the time when you are in a process of learning, you’re memorising power, understanding, and not much distraction in life.